 Local providers direct outreach efforts to vulnerable persons in their service areas.
-The Southern Tier Homeless Coalition (cdba Cares of NY, Inc.) prepares the Continuum of Care and provides an inventory of available services within Broome County.
+The Southern Tier Homeless Coalition prepares the Continuum of Care and provides an inventory of available services within Broome County.
 Assessments are used to direct persons who are homeless to appropriate service providers with the goal of transitioning persons or families to self-sufficiency and avoid return to homelessness.